RobertJLewis/RiBL/ReadMe.md

 ## Bugs
 No Bugs

+# 6. Future Improvements
+If I were to redo this project, I would use web-optimised images instead of PNG files to improve the overall performance and achieve a better score in Google Lighthouse.
+Web-optimised image formats, such as WebP or JPEG 2000, provide smaller file sizes without compromising image quality, which can significantly reduce page load times.
+By switching to these formats, the website would load faster, leading to improved performance metrics, including faster visual rendering and better user experience.
+This change would also help the site rank higher in search engines, as Google rewards fast-loading websites with better visibility.

-# 6. Deployment
+# 7. Deployment
-Version Control
+### Version Control
-The site was created using Gitpod editor and pushed to Github to the remote repository 'optimal_health'.
-Git commands were used throughout the development to push the code to the remote repository.
-The following git commands were used:
+The site was developed using the Gitpod editor and pushed to GitHub, where the remote repository is named 'optimal_health'.
+Throughout the development process, Git commands were used to manage and track changes to the code.
+These commands allowed for efficient collaboration and version control.
+The following Git commands were used:

-    - Git add . - to add the files to the staging area before being committed.
+### Git add .
+* This command was used to add all files to the staging area, preparing them for commit.
-    - Git commit -m "commit message" - to commit changes to the local repository queue that are ready for the final step.
+### Git commit -m "commit message"
+* Once changes were made, this command was used to commit those changes to the local repository, with a relevant commit message describing the updates.
+### Git push –
-    - Git push - to push all committed code to the remote repository on Github.
+* This command was then used to push all committed changes to the remote repository on GitHub, ensuring that the latest version of the code was stored online and accessible to other collaborators.
+This version control process ensured that the development of the site was well-managed and allowed for easy tracking of changes over time.

 ## Deployment to Github pages